overskylab/observium-script/README.md

 ## Module
 ### hdarray
-Modify script hdarray for use with LSI 2960-8i with BBU (not include brands like DELL, HP, etc.)
+Modify script hdarray for use with general LSI 2960-8i with BBU (not include brands like DELL, HP, etc.) and using `MegaCli` management tool

 ## Preparation
 prepare "Unix agent" for run script module, follow this link: